Judge Dismisses Elliot Lawsuit Against Lions Gate

 “With prejudice” means Elliot cannot refile the same claim again in that court.
 It also means Elliot may have to pay Lions Gate’s attorneys.

-US District Judge Sunshine S. Sykes dismissed the suit ‘with prejudice’.
+US District Judge Sunshine S Sykes dismissed the suit with prejudice

 Judge Sykes instructed Lions Gate to apply for attorneys’ fees and costs by December 2 based on provisions of California’s anti-SLAPP laws.